You might eat lots of fat.

 If you’re eating leaner cuts of meat, or very little fatty fish or eggs, you might want to add a thumb-sized serving or two of nuts, olives, avocado, or healthy oil to each meal.

-If, on the other hand, you’re eating a lot of fattier cuts of meat, eggs, and fish, you might not need or want to add fat from nuts, olives, avocado, or healthy oils.
+If, on the other hand, you’re eating a lot of fattier cuts of meat, eggs, and fish, you might not need or want to add any nuts, olives, avocado, or healthy oils.

 As you dial up your fats, you’ll generally want to dial down your carbohydrates, and vice versa.